Santiago de Compostela is the capital of scenic Galicia, tucked away in the northwestern corner of Spain.Continue reading “The Galician Capital”

 With it’s blend of romanesque, modernist and art deco buildings, Zamora is an architectural gem.Continue reading “Zamora, Spain”

 In the setting sun, Salamanca’s buildings glow gold, earning her the nickname, La Dorado, the golden city.Continue reading “The Golden City”

 On Mittwuch, (Wednesday) a 35-minute train trip found us in Basel, the 3rd largest city located in northwest Switzerland where the Swiss, French and German borders meet.
 Pronounced Basel in English and German and Bâle in French, we found this dynamic city easy to navigate and a joy to explore.

 Barcelona has been in the news recently with demonstrations for and against Catalan separation and demonstrations regarding ‘overtourism’.
 We have focused our explorations primarily on beautiful southern Spain but despite the tensions in Barcelona, we wanted to make a brief stop in this north eastern city.Continue reading “Bustling Barcelona”

-Sevilla, Spain is a majestic city and we are thankful we saved it for our final destination in Andalusía.
-We often awoke in the morning to the soothing sounds of horses clip-clopping past on the street below.
+Sevilla is a majestic city and we are thankful we saved it for our final destination in Andalusía.
+We often awoke to the soothing sounds of horses clip-clopping past on the street below.